Requests

 In order to ensure that every request receives an answer, a request

-sometimes stores the identity of an Actor
+sometimes stores the identity of an Actor (in its worker instance

 variable) that has taken responsibility for the request, so that it